xeokit/sdk/README.md

 A key goodness of this architecture is [*separation of concerns*](https://en.wikipedia.org/wiki/Separation_of_concerns), where we have separate data structures for metadata, geometry and views.
 This decouples the metadata from the scene representation, allowing the possibility to have more types of metadata structure in the future.

-## Multiple Views

-Another goodness is the decoupling of scene content from presentation, which allows us to define multiple, independent views of the scene, without duplicating scene content.
-Each view can be completely unique; one view could have a main canvas that shows a 3D perspective view for a first-person walk-through, while another view could have a small canvas that shows a 2D plan view of a selected storey, showing the location of the user's viewpoint in the main view.

 ## Usage

 ### Example 1